openstack-archive/fuel-astute/README.md

 ```

-More information about expected content of environment please see here:
+More information about expected content of environment you can find here:
 http://docs.mirantis.com/fuel/3.1/installation-fuel-cli.html#yaml-high-level-structure

 Simple example of using Astute as library: https://github.com/Mirantis/astute/blob/master/bin/astute